 Thank you for taking the time to visit.
 My name is Stacey and I am a very proud Army wife of a medically retired soldier.

-Even with this, we still greatly enjoyed the Army lifestyle and miss it.
+Despite this, we still greatly enjoyed the Army lifestyle and miss it.

 Who We Are